 Green Press Initiative

 Friesens is a proud member of the green press initiative, a non-profit program which takes a collaborative approach towards working with publishers, printers, paper manufacturers, and others in the book and newspaper industries to minimize social and environmental impacts.
-This includins impacts on endangered forests, climate change, and on communities where paper fiber is sourced.
+Green Press Initiative is committed to advancing sustainable patterns of production and consumption within the U.S. book and newspaper industries and within the paper industry at large.

 Please visit www.greenpressinitiative.org for more information.